-Whatever it is, It's not unique.
+Whatever it is, it's not unique.
 The Guianas and Roraima massif in South America is an even bigger river-island, via a linking stream between the Orinoco and Amazon.
 If you can boat around it, isn't it an island?
-If Greenland's not counted as part of North America (and most of the time, you can walk to it over the ice), can we fairly not count this as part of South America?
+If Greenland's called an island even though, most of the year, you can walk to it over the ice, how can we fairly deny Roraima or Southern Alaska are islands too?

 I don't know--maybe this branch of the Alsek is too shallow right at the source, and you can circumnavigate southern Alaska only by raft or wetsuit... or in theory...
 But to me, that still makes it an island.
 A secret island!

 Watch Wonder Falls.
 Jaye's hallucinations tell her to do things that hurt her but help others in unexpected ways.
 The show's funny but troubles me too, since I live with similar oracular intrusions (fortunately, in dreams not waking life) and for the same reason Jay gets them: "Because", as the toy monkey tells her, "you listen."

 But Jaye jumps to conclusions--she never revises her literal-minded first guesses, and assumes they're all about HER and fixing HER life... and is disappointed.

 I don't expect all my dream-advice to be about me.
 Or even interpretable enough to act on.

 Is that sensible and mature, or do I play it too safe?
 Jaye has a lot of uproar in her life, but she does seem to be growing as a result.